NitinChandak/hello-world/README.md

 # Hello-world
-this is the Hello world repositry
+this is the Hello world repositry.
-Hey,I am Nitin Chandak from IIIT Hyderabad pursuing BTech in CSE.